jamesplease/fi-calc-guide/src/other/faq.md

 One feature that I've considered adding are user accounts, which would allow you to save simulations.
-This feature requires a database, though, which would cost me a little bit of money.
+This feature requires a database, though, which would cost me a little bit of money each month.

 If I do add this feature, then I would want to at least cover the cost of the database.
-The most likely turn of events is that I would introduce ads to FI Calc.
+The most likely turn of events is that I would introduce ads into FI Calc.

 I'm still not sure if I should add user accounts.
 Would you find them useful?
 [Let me know!](/contact/)

-### Where is FI Calc hosted?

-[Vercel](https://vercel.com) (previously known as Zeit).

 ### When was FI Calc created?

 I started the project in 2018, although I didn't work on it much until 2020.

-### What technology is FI Calc built with?

-FI Calc is a client-side React application.
-There is no server; all calculations are performed in the browser.